Niagara Regional Council

-Gaza protests
+History

 On January 25, 2024, 18 deputants were slated to speak to request that the council be lit in the colours of the Palestinian flag in solidarity with community members who had loved ones killed in Gaza.
 The delegations were prevented when a motion brought forth by Laura Ip and Mat Siscoe to prevent them from speaking was passed.
 In response, members watching began to chant "Ceasefire Now!" which resulted in council calling a recess and escorting members out.

 On July 25, 2024, Niagara Regional Council passed a motion banning the display of signage within the council chambers following a months long spectacle with pro-Palestinian supporters in which the council refused to light the chambers in the colours of the Palestinian flag as was done for Israel.
 In response, Christine Van Geyn, litigation director for the Canadian Constitution Foundation described the measure as unconstitutional and highly vulnerable to litigation.

+In 2026, Bob Gale resigned as chair after it was revealed that he had a signed copy of Mein Kampf.